lucidrains/performer-pytorch/README.md

     reversible = True,              # reversible layers, from Reformer paper ff_chunks = 10,                 # chunk feedforward layer, from Reformer paper
-    use_scalenorm = False,          # use scale norm, from 'Transformers without Tears' paper use_rezero = False              # use rezero, from 'Rezero is all you need' paper )
+    use_scalenorm = False,          # use scale norm, from 'Transformers without Tears' paper use_rezero = False,             # use rezero, from 'Rezero is all you need' paper tie_embedding = False           # multiply final embeddings with token weights for logits, like gpt decoder )

 x = torch.randint(0, 20000, (1, 2048))